icesat2py/icepyx/doc/source/contributing/development_plan.rst

 Everyone is invited to review and propose new themes for the Development Plan. icepyx is continually evolving and its direction is driven by your feedback and contributions.

-If you'd like to add a theme to this development plan, please submit your idea as a GitHub issue to solicit community feedback.
+If you'd like to add a theme to this development plan, please submit your idea in `GitHub Discussions<https://github.com/icesat2py/icepyx/discussions>`_ to solicit community feedback.
-Once there is agreement on your idea, submit a pull request to update the Development Plan, including a link to the discussion issue.
+Once there is agreement on your idea, submit a pull request to update the Development Plan, including a link to the discussion.